seungminl1998/ThesisPRJ/2022 July/README.md

 <h1>July 2022, UPDATES</h1>
 In this month's update, I fixed some bugs of the project and also I made a plan to make the users be able to register to the app.
-In the last version, I was the only person who could use the application.
+Moreover, I made another layer of authentication.
+The users should first register to InSEO and login using the InSEO username to be able to continue to Facebook Login.
+Meaning that now there are two input boxes the user has to fill before being able to click "Start with Facebook" In the last version, I was the only person who could use the application.
 As a reminder, I will be attaching the code below.

 ```php
 <?php